jon1ran/BasqueParl/README.md

 ## Dataset

 The dataset used for this project is the **Basqueparl** dataset, which includes bilingual transcriptions from the Basque Autonomous Community Parliament spanning from December 3, 2012, to February 7, 2020.
+The dataset can be downloaded from [Hugging Face Datasets](https://huggingface.co/datasets/HiTZ/basqueparl).

 ## Methodology